ptc-iot-sharing/MonacoEditorTWX/README.md

 After installing a new version of the widget, make sure you clear the browser cache.
 [Here](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache#Cache_clearing_and_disabling) is an example of how to do that.

-When updating to a new version of Thingworx of the 8.4.x line, step _3.3_ needs to be redone.

 ## Features
 ### Basic code editor features

 As it's based on the Visual Studio Code, most basic code editor features are inherited from there.
 See the [official page](https://code.visualstudio.com/docs/editor/codebasics) for a list of keyboard shortcuts, as well as detailed explanations of other features like:
 #### Multiple selections (multi-cursor)

 The editor supports multiple cursors for fast simultaneous edits.
 You can add secondary cursors (rendered thinner) with `Alt+Click`.
 Each cursor operates independently based on the context it sits in.
-A common way to add more cursors is with `Ctrl+Alt+Down` or `Ctrl+Alt+Up` that insert cursors below or above.
+A common way to add more cursors is with `Ctrl+Alt+Down`/`⌥⌘↓` or `Ctrl+Alt+Up`/`⌥⌘↑` that insert cursors below or above.

 ![Multi-cursor](https://code.visualstudio.com/assets/docs/editor/codebasics/multicursor.gif)